kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 - `TransferLeadershipTimeout`: This specifies the  retry timeout for transferring leadership to the healthiest node.
 Default is `60s`.

 You can increase the period and the electionTick if the system has high network latency.

+### spec.topology.distributedAG
+This section is required when spec.topology.mode is set to DistributedAG.
+It defines the configuration for the Distributed Availability Group.

+`spec.topology.distributedAG.self`
+This object defines the configuration for the local Availability Group's participation in the DAG.
+- role: (string) Specifies whether this local AG is the Primary or Secondary in the Distributed AG.
+- url: (string) The listener endpoint URL of this local AG (e.g., a LoadBalancer IP and port).
+This URL must be reachable from the remote site.

+`spec.topology.distributedAG.remote`
+This object defines the connection details for the remote Availability Group that this cluster will connect to.
+- name: (string) The actual name of the Availability Group on the remote cluster.
+- url: (string) The listener endpoint URL of the remote AG.
+This URL must be reachable from the SQL Server instances in the local cluster.

 ### spec.podTemplate